BitByte-TPC/first-bit/README.md

 - In the file you just opened, replace `this-is-you` with your GitHub username, `your-name` with your Full Name and update the text in bio.
 - Save the file by pressing `Ctrl + s` and then close the editor.

 Congrats! :raised_hands: You've now made all the necessary changes required for you to contribute to this repository and get yourself featured on the [first-bit](https://bitbyte-tpc.github.io/first-bit/) website :tada: :tada:.
-Now, hop on to [Commit your changes](#commit-your-changes) section to create a new version of this repository out of the changes made by you (isn't that amazing :heart_eyes:) and then make those changes live.
+Now, hop on to [Before you commit](#before-you-commit) section to see how to check if your changes are going to be valid or not.

 ### For Windows Users